Skip links

 Mandatory registration with SUGEF for VASP

 The pending bill establishes that exchanges and VASPs must register with SUGEF before starting operations in Costa Rica.
-Registration implies submitting detailed information on the corporate structure, internal compliance policies and customer identification mechanisms.
-Only registered entities will be able to operate legally and will be subject to permanent supervision and sanctions in case of non-compliance.
+Registration involves submitting detailed information on the corporate structure, internal compliance policies and customer identification mechanisms.
+This registration does not constitute an authorization to operate, but rather a record of AML/CFT compliance that allows SUGEF to exercise risk-based supervision.
+Registered entities are subject to ongoing supervision and sanctions in case of noncompliance.
+Regulated entities in the financial system are prohibited from operating with unregistered VASPs.

 SUGEVAL authorization for tokens with nature of value

 If a digital asset meets the legal conditions of a negotiable security, its issuer must request authorization from SUGEVAL.
 This requirement applies to public offerings of tokens with promises of profitability.
-The process requires an approved prospectus, issuer registration, governance rules and adequate information disclosure systems.
+The process requires an approved prospectus, registration of the issuer, governance rules and adequate information disclosure systems.

 AML/KYC Compliance